lardratboy/BPainT-Preview/Instructions.md

 ## Introduction

-Like many bespoke tools, BPainT has a bit of a learning curve and has some rough edges.
+Like many bespoke tools, BPainT has a bit of a learning curve and has some rough edges (and sadly even some bugs).
 BPainT is no different and was made for artists who had familiarity with similar tools or who were given hands on training in how to use.
 I will look into making some YouTube videos to serve this purpose.
 In the mean time hopefully a few screen shots and a brief description of some items will help.

 ### Some terms